-Banfill-Locke Center for the Arts (BLCA) is a nonprofit community art center.
-Established in 1979, it was known as North Suburban Center for the Arts.
-In 1988, the Art Center outgrew its original shopping mall home and settled in to the historic former Tavern and farm house–the Banfill-Locke house–on the Mississippi River in Fridley.
-Owned and maintained by Anoka County through its Parks and Recreation Department, BLCA is pleased to continue a public/private partnership with Anoka County.
+The Banfill-Locke Center for the Arts (BLCA) is a nonprofit 501(c)(3) community art center in Fridley, Minnesota.
+Established in 1979, it was originally known as North Suburban Center for the Arts.
+In 1988 it outgrew its original shopping mall home and settled in to the historic former tavern and farm house–the Banfill-Locke house–on the Mississippi River in Fridley under its new name, the Banfill-Locke Center for the Arts.
+The house is owned and maintained by Anoka County through its Parks and Recreation Department and is located in the Manomin County Park

-A colorful past adds historic charm to the Center.
 In 1847, the John Banfill Wayside Inn was erected as a stop for soldiers and fur traders who traveled the course of the Red River Trail.
+The inn was about a one day journey to the city and was thus a logical stop for travelers.
 Prior to 1847, the area was a wilderness site for sawmills and lumber camps.

 When the first Territorial Road was completed, Banfill Inn became a popular social stop for visitors from St. Paul.
 Within a few years the building was expanded to include a post office and general store.
 The Inn prospered, serving as an important hub in the community.

-In 1857, the Banfills sold the property which passed through several hands until 1912, when the Locke Family purchased the land and building for use as a dairy farm and, eventually, their summer home.
+In 1857, the Banfills sold the property which passed through several hands until 1912, when the Locke Family purchased the land and building for use as a dairy farm and eventually as their summer home.

 This well-conserved sample of Greek Revival is listed on the National Registry of Historic Sites; the building and surrounding property is now owned by Anoka County.
 Restored to its former beauty, the erstwhile Inn has regained its role as a community center.
 Perched on the top of a hill overlooking the park where Rice Creek empties into the Mississippi River, the Center has moved gracefully into the new millennium with a sense of place and purpose.
 While the sawmill and red river carts have come and gone, duck, geese, heron, and an occasional eagle still greet visitors in the lovely, award-winning Manomin Park.